-We had seen the sensational slide photos on Instagram, when the park opened in April 2016, and I looked forward to trying it out for ourselves.
+We had seen the sensational slide photos on Instagram, and I looked forward to trying it out for ourselves.
 The vibrant play structures, nettings and slide are meant for older children (primary age and above).

 I appreciated the thoughtfully designed tall steps that prevent younger children from climbing up to the slide area.
 Even so, pre-schoolers should be closely supervised since the park is encircled by a shared car zone and street parking.